 You should easily find all the ingredients in a local store, so don’t worry about the volume of the list.
 Let’s move on to the “how-to” section.

-Before you start, grab a large pot and something to stir your mac and cheeseburger with.
+Before you start, grab a large pot and something to stir your cannabis mac and cheese with.
 Once you’ve gathered the equipment, you can proceed to the instructions below:

 - Add the onion and saute it for 5 minutes.